-NGS garden openings in several locations start in earnest in March.
+NGS garden openings in several locations around Cambridge and further afield.
 See NGS website (Click here to go to the garden search page).

 March: Lucinda Skinner from Woottens of Wenhaston Ltd gave us lots of ideas about growing and caring for Pelargoniums and showed us examples of some of the the different species and varieties.
 She also brought a selection of plants for sale which were much appreciated by members.Flower of the Month was won by Catriona Campbell with a rich purple coloured pansy.